-Luckily, with Europe on our doorstep, bookworms with the travel bug are spoilt for choice here in the UK.
+Luckily, with Europe on our doorstep, bookworms with the travel bug are spoilt for choice.
 From Italian Renaissance poetry to experimental Modernism in France, our continent has an outstanding literary pedigree stretching back thousands of years.
 And there are plenty of thriving contemporary scenes to immerse yourself in too.

 With this in mind, we’ve put together this list of the best European cities for book lovers to visit.
 Whether you want to peruse bookshops, delve into the history behind classic novels, or simply walk the same streets your favourite authors once did, hopefully, there’s something here to inspire your next trip.